ApurboSM/Encrypted-Chat-Server/README.md

-# Task 7: Encrypted Chat Server with Custom Handshake
+# Encrypted Chat Server with Custom Handshake

 ## Overview
 A secure chat system implementing a mini SSL-like handshake mechanism with RSA key exchange and AES-256 encryption for all messages.
 This demonstrates transport-level encryption similar to how HTTPS/TLS works.